sparkfun/SparkFun_SX1509_Arduino_Library/Arduino/libraries/SX1509/readme.md

 There are two functions used by the keypad engine - one to initialize the keypad, and one to read it.

-**keypad(byte rows, byte columns, byte sleepTime, byte scanTime)**: Initializes the keypad function on the SX1509.
+### keypad(byte rows, byte columns, byte sleepTime, byte scanTime)
+Initializes the keypad function on the SX1509.

 Inputs: